-Northern lights Argyll tonight
+Northern lights in Argyll tonight

 Kp 1 is well below the Kp 4 threshold needed for aurora to be visible from Argyll.